Dunes 101: Where are the Indiana Dunes beaches?

 Hey, Ranger Matt here with some insider tips on how to make the most of your beach experience here in Indiana Dunes Country.

 Our beaches get a lot of attention—and for good reason!
 Many people consider our 15-mile coastline to be among the best beaches in the world.
-Two of our most popular beaches are the Indiana Dunes State Park and West Beach of the National Lakeshore.
+Two of our most popular beaches are the Indiana Dunes State Park and West Beach of the National Park.
 Both locations have amenities like ample parking, restrooms, rinse-off stations, and lockers.
 There is also a fee to enter both locations.

 Most popular beaches

-If you’re looking for a quieter beach experience, the smaller National Lakeshore beaches are local favorites.
+If you’re looking for a quieter beach experience, the smaller National Park beaches are local favorites.
 Portage Lakefront & Riverwalk, Cowles Bog, Porter, Kemil, Dunbar, Lakeview, Central, and Mount Baldy beaches are all excellent beach day locations.
 These parking lots are just down the road from the beaches, so be prepared to walk a little bit, and bring a picnic lunch because these beaches don’t have concessions.

 When to visit